Vegan Vegetarian Recipes

 Includes Recipes Below

-A vegetarian at a barbecue is not like a fish out of water.
-A vegetarian barbecue is not an oxymoron.
+A vegan at a barbecue is not like a fish out of water.
+A vegan barbecue is not an oxymoron.
 It happens all the time all over the vegetarian world, especially on summer holidays.

-Whenever people gather at holiday celebrations like the 4th of July, there is always an abundance of food.
+Whenever people gather at summer celebrations like the 4th of July, there is often a focus on informal patio dining with an abundance of food.
 And, what kind of food?
 A barbecue, of course!
 The mention of an old-fashioned 4th of July celebration easily conjures up images of friends and family chatting, joking, and teasing the man of the house who dons an apron and tends the smoke-spewing barbecue.
 With long tongs firmly in hand, he dutifully turns the hamburgers, steaks, hot dogs, sausages, or shrimp until flames shoot upward and the food is well charred.

 But, let's leave that old-fashioned image behind, and step out onto the patio of the vegan household to see what's cookin' for this year's 4th of July barbecue.
 The vegan gathering of family and friends pays homage to its furry friends, the animals, by letting them roam free, while the barbecue sizzles with some tasty treats of the season.

 Though people unfamiliar with the vegan table consider it very limited, it's actually quite the opposite.
 With so many possible choices of excellent dishes, the host and hostess have the challenge of narrowing them down to just a few special recipes that take advantage of the outdoor grill.
+The vegan choices for the barbecue can also include succulent hamburgers, steaks, hot dogs, sausages, and shrimp made from plant-based ingredients.
+But we've departed from the ordinary to offer an extraordinary festive meal.
 Here's what we've chosen for this year's barbecue menu:

 Marinated Tofu Fingers with Spicy Peanut Sauce